Women's suffrage in the United States: Early voting activity

 Lydia Taft (1712–1778), a wealthy widow, was allowed to vote in town meetings in Uxbridge, Massachusetts in 1756.
 No other women in the colonial era are known to have voted.

 The New Jersey constitution of 1776 enfranchised all adult inhabitants who owned a specified amount of property.
 Laws enacted in 1790 and 1797 referred to voters as "he or she", and women regularly voted.
 A law passed in 1807, however, excluded women from voting in that state.

 Kentucky passed the first statewide woman suffrage law in the antebellum era (since New Jersey revoked their woman suffrage rights in 1807) in 1838 – allowing voting by any widow or feme sole (legally, the head of household) over 21 who resided in and owned property subject to taxation for the new county's "common school" system.
-This partial suffrage rights for women were not expressed as for whites only.
+These partial suffrage rights for women were not expressed as for whites only.